 This indicator shows the shares of multifamily dwellings by ownership & tenure: owner occupied, rent at market price and rent at reduced price or free.
-In the EU, the largest group of inhabitants live in owner occupied dwellings - they represent 70% of dwelling users (EUROSTAT, 2014).
-In Germany, they make up for 52% of inhabitants (EUROSTAT, 2014).
+In the EU the largest group of inhabitants live in the owner occupied dwelling - they represent 70% of dwelling users (EUROSTAT, 2014).
+In Belgium it is 72% of inhabitants (EUROSTAT, 2014).

 The ownership of a dwelling defines among others whether the users can influence the energy performance of the building which has crucial environmental and social impacts (e.g. Landlord/Tenant Dilemma).
-Further social impacts are defined by the share of rent at reduced price or free that averages within the overall housing stock across the EU at about 11% (EUROSTAT, 2014).
+Further social impacts are defined by the share of rent at reduced price or free that averages within overall housing stock across the EU about 11% (EUROSTAT, 2014).

-Rent at market price represent 40% of the inhabitants in Germany (EUROSTAT, 2014) and they have less possibilities than owners to influence the current state of the building stock.
+Rent at market price represent 19% of the inhabitants in Belgium (EUROSTAT, 2014), they have less possibilities to influence the current state of the building stock as the owners.

-The general issue is whether the ownership of a comfortable dwelling is affordable for inhabitants and if the number of rent at reduced price or free, which makes up for 8% of the building stock in Germany (EUROSTAT, 2014), is enough or not to meet the existing demand.
-As the largest part of the building stock is owner occupied in Germany, we can assume that affordability of housing is relatively high.
+General issue is, whether the ownership of a comfortable dwelling is affordable for the inhabitants and if the number of rent at reduced price or free, that form 9% of the building stock in Belgium (EUROSTAT, 2014), is enough to meet the existing demand or not.
+As the largest part of the building stock is owner occupied in Belgium, we can assume that affordability of housing is relatively high.